 Through the leadership of NAMLC, Bermuda conducted a national risk assessment in 2016, to identify the terrorist financing risks that affect Bermuda.
 In 2017, NAMLC conducted another national risk assessment to identify Bermuda’s money laundering risks.
 This was an update on the first money laundering national risk assessment that was done in 2013.
 A consolidated report on the findings of the 2016 and 2017 risk assessments has been published.

-The Bermuda Government intends to further strengthen its Anti-Money Laundering / Anti-Terrorist Financing (AML/ATF) Legislative Framework by amending relevant legislation in compliance with the global standards.
+The Bermuda Government intends to further strengthen its anti-money laundering/anti-terrorist financing legislative framework by amending relevant legislation in compliance with global standards.

 Money Laundering and Terrorist Financing

 Money laundering is when illegitimate or criminally-derived money is made to appear like it came from a legitimate source.
 The process usually includes using legal channels to funnel illegal funds in order to conceal its criminal origins.
 A series of financial transactions are designed to conceal the identity, the source, and/or the destination of the criminally-derived funds.